ncase/anxiety/scenes/act1.md

 h: Huh.
 Facebook feed says there's a party happening this weekend.

 b: Doesn't that weirdo throw a party *every* weekend?

-Must be some kind of underlying neurosis there.
+b: Must be some kind of underlying neurosis there.

 h: Also, I got an invite?